lanieschemy/Bank-Customer-Churn/README.md

 * Cross Validation
 ## Summary
 ## Lesson Learned
-Looking at descpritive statistics first allows you to get an idea of what your results will be like.
+Looking at descriptive statistics first allows you to get an idea of what your results will be like.